Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Mathematical Formulation

 \subsection{\green{Bayesian inference}}

 Consider the following direct model

 where $\meas$ is the measured response for some input $\infv$.
 Direct problems are generally well studied and have robust numerical solvers.
 On the other hand, inverse problems, where we wish to infer $\infv$ given a measurement $\meas$, are challenging.
 Bayesian inference provides a way of solving inverse problems with quantified uncertainty estimates.
-Within this approach the inferred field and observations are modeled using the random variables $\infvRV$ and $\measRV$, respectively.
-It is often assumed that the measurement is \dpadd{corrupted} by an additive noise, i.e., $\nmeas = \meas + \noise$, where $\noise$ is the noise and $\pn$ is its distribution.
+Within this approach the inferred field and observations are modeled as realizations of the random variables $\infvRV$ and $\measRV$, respectively.
+It is often assumed that the measurement is corrupted by an additive noise, i.e., $\nmeas = \meas + \noise$, where $\noise$ is the noise and $\pn$ is its distribution.
 A prior distribution $\priorinfv(\infv)$, which encodes the knowledge about $\infvRV$ \textit{prior} to observing $\nmeas$, is assumed.
 This is used along with the likelihood of observing the measurement $\nmeas$, given $\infvRV=\infv$, that is $\plike(\nmeas | \infv)$.
 Using Bayes' rule, this yields the following expression for the posterior distribution of $\infvRV$,

-were $\pmeas(\nmeas)$ is called the evidence.
+where $\pmeas(\nmeas)$ is called the evidence.
 The likelihood term, $\plike(\nmeas|\infv) = \pn(\nmeas - \fmap(\infv))$, injects physics into the framework via the direct operator $\fmap$.
-Statistical inference involves characterizing the posterior distribution by computing a statistical quantity of interest (QoI) (defined by $l(\infv)$) with respect to this posterior,
+Statistical inference involves characterizing the posterior distribution by computing the expectation of a statistical quantity of interest (QoI) (defined by $l(\infv)$) with respect to this posterior,

-For most problems of practical interest, the dimension of the inferred field is typically large $(\bO(10^2-10^6))$, and the integral \eqref{eqn:qoi_post} cannot be computed using a standard numerical/quadrature-based method; instead it is approximated using MCMC methods \cite{Brooks2011}.
+For most problems of practical interest, the dimension of the inferred field is typically large $(\bO(10^3-10^6))$, and the integral \eqref{eqn:qoi_post} cannot be computed using a standard numerical/quadrature-based method; instead it is approximated using MCMC methods \cite{Brooks2011}.